 Though still at the early stages, there is evidence of the benefits of ACGME-I accreditation.
 The National University Health System in Singapore faced three major strategic concerns prior to ACGME-I accreditation:

 The Institutional and Advanced Specialty requirements laid out by the ACGME-I addressed all three concerns through educational structure, practice-based learning and improvement, and systems-based practice, as well as the opportunity to rotate between hospitals.

 Specific outcomes research that will more clearly define its effectiveness is currently being conducted.

-In addition to Singapore, the ACGME-I now accredits programs and/or institutions in Abu Dhabi (six institutions and seven specialties), Qatar (one institution and 14 specialties), and Beirut (one institution), and is in exploration with more countries, including Oman, Haiti, Trinidad and Tobago, Ecuador, and Panama.
+In addition to Singapore, the ACGME-I now accredits programs and/or institutions in Abu Dhabi (six institutions and seven specialties), Qatar (one institution and 14 specialties), and Lebanon (one institution), and is in exploration with more countries, including Oman, Haiti, Trinidad and Tobago, Ecuador, and Panama.